 To prevent poor CSA scores, execute a thorough screening process to ensure drivers have a clean driving history.
 To do this, use PSP records to review individual driving history and crash reports.

-While participating in the PSP onboarding program is voluntary, it’s shown to improve driver-related out-of-service rates by an average of 17.2%.
+While participating in the PSP onboarding program is voluntary, it’s shown to improve crash rates by 8% and driver out-of-service rates by an average of 17%.
 This makes it an excellent step toward improving your CSA score.

 3. Create a Safety Training Program